 Retinol and retinoid make skin pigmentation more even by dispersing melanin granules.

 Retinol is essentially the training wheels for derm-grade retinoid.
 While they have similar skin benefits, you’ll see faster results with derm-grade retinoid over the same period.

-When you buy retinol over the counter, you have no control over the formulation, and it’s hard to figure out what’s right for your skin.
+When you buy retinol over the counter, you have no control over the formulation since it’s not regulated by the FDA, and it’s hard to figure out what’s right for your skin.
 By talking to a dermatologist, you can get the right retinoid formula tailored specifically to your skin.

 While you’ll see faster results with derm-grade retinoid, if you’re not ready to dive in, you can start with a retinol product to see how your skin reacts or let your dermatologist know so that they can start you on a lower strength first.

 By integrating retinoids into your skincare routine, you can improve the appearance of fine lines and wrinkles, minimize pores, decrease acne, make skin smoother, and improve pigmentation distribution.
 If you want potent results, you’ll start to see healthier, smoother, glowy skin within four to six weeks of using derm-grade retinoid.
 (Individual results may vary.)
 And regardless of how quickly you see initial results, you’ll continue to see better results over time until it becomes about prevention.
 Retinoids continue working to keep your skin healthy.

 The most effective retinoid can’t be store-bought.
 Dear Brightly’s service brings an online provider to you.
 Night Shift is a dermatologist-formulated retinoid tailored to your skin.

 Tretinoin, the active ingredient in Night Shift, is 20 times more potent than retinol and the only FDA-approved retinoid for photoaging.